 1. Make sure you’ve joined your chosen airline’s loyalty program – it surprises me that so many don’t bother.
 If you fly often you can quickly tot up award miles, and even on the lowest level that can get you, along with extra air miles, priority check-in, priority boarding and the ability to book a premium seat before anyone else.
 Go one step up and you get the above plus a free premium seat – on some airlines - an extra bag and entry to the Business Class lounge for international flights.

 Join one airline’s loyalty program then look at the other airlines affiliated to it.
-American Airlines for example is affiliated to British Airways amongst others.
+American Airlines for example is affiliated to British Airways and Iberia amongst others.
 Always just use one loyalty number whichever airline within the group (such as One World) you’re booking, to ensure you rise through the ranks as quickly as possible.

 2. Have a four wheel lightweight cabin bag plus a tote that sits on top via a sleeve.
 This just makes getting around the airport and to your seat much easier.
 I prefer a cabin bag with a laptop compartment in the front which means you don’t have to open your bag to go through security.
 By the way this probably won’t work for some of the budget airlines, but you can get packing for a full weekend away on a mainstream airline in one of these if you get it right.